Faculty/Student Obligations for Thesis Proposal/Completion

 When the Thesis Proposal has been satisfactorily completed and approved by the Thesis Committee, the Thesis Committee Chair should indicate so on the appropriate Chair Summary Form and a copy of the forms should be provided to the Program Director.

 Defense of Thesis

-No less than three weeks in advance of the Defense-of-Thesis, the student submits one unbound copy of a Research Committee-approved dissertation to the office of the Dean of the College of Graduate Studies and to each member of the Final Defense of Thesis Committee.
-The format of the dissertation must conform to the guidelines established by the College of Graduate Studies.
+No less than three weeks in advance of the Defense-of-Thesis, the student submits one unbound draft of a Thesis Committee-approved dissertation to the office of the Dean of the GSBS and to each member of the Thesis Committee.
+The format of the dissertation must conform to the guidelines established by the GSBS.

-The final examination consists of a public defense of thesis at which time the candidate gives a formal presentation of the thesis before the Final Defense of Thesis Committee.
+The final examination consists of a public defense of thesis at which time the candidate gives a formal presentation of the thesis.
 An announcement must be made public no less than one week before the scheduled date of defense.
-The doctoral dissertation defense tests the candidate's ability to communicate the specific research project to a broad scholarly audience and to show the implications of the research for other disciplines.
+The doctoral dissertation defense tests the candidate's ability to communicate the specific research project and its implications to a broad scholarly audience.

 Following the public presentation and an open question and answer period, the Final Defense of Thesis Committee convenes with the candidate to ask additional questions and/or vote on the acceptance of the candidate's dissertation.
-Upon successful defense of the dissertation, the original bound dissertation, an additional bound copy, and one unbound copy are submitted to the office of the Dean of the College of Graduate Studies.
-In accordance with the policy of the College of Graduate Studies, in order for a student to graduate at June commencement exercises during any particular academic year, all requirements must be successfully completed by the deadline set by the College for that academic year.
+Upon successful defense of the dissertation, the original bound dissertation, an additional bound copy, and one unbound copy are submitted to the office of the Dean of the GSBS.
+In accordance with the policy of the GSBS, in order for a student to graduate at June commencement exercises during any particular academic year, all requirements must be successfully completed by the deadline set by the GSBS.